sebastiencarceles/companydata-api-docs/source/index.html.md

 --------- | -------- | -----------
 IDENTIFIER | No | The ID of the company to retreive.
 It can be an integer `id`, a `slug`, a `registration number` (like the SIREN in France) or a `vat number`.

-The `id`, the `slug` and `vat number`, are unique, so there is no doubt on the company you receive in return.
+The `id` and the `slug` are unique, so there is no doubt on the company you receive in return.

-If you prefer to use a `registration number` (like the SIREN in France), as this number can be shared between the headquarter and the branches of the company, you receive the headquarter in return.
+If you prefer to use a `registration number` (like the SIREN in France) or a `VAT number`, as this number can be shared between the headquarter and the branches of the company, you receive the headquarter in return.
 If the headquarter does not exist, you receive a random branch.
 If you want to get a company by registration numbers 1 and 2 (like SIREN and NIC in France), please see below.

 ### Response